puppetlabs/puppetlabs-websphere_application_server/README.md

   dmgr_profile => 'PROFILE_APP_001',
   profile_base => $profile_base,
   user         => $user,
-  require      => Websphere::Profile::Appserver['PROFILE_APP_001'],
+  require      => Websphere_application_server::Profile::Appserver['PROFILE_APP_001'],
 }
 ```

-In the example above, we manage a _server_ scoped variable for the
+In the example above is a _server_ scoped variable for the
 `AppServer01` server.
 The `AppServer01` server was created as part of the
-`websphere::cluster::member` defined type.
+`websphere_application_server::cluster::member` defined type.

-A caveat here is that server-scoped variables _cannot_ be managed until/unless
+The server-scoped variables _cannot_ be managed until/unless
 a corresponding cluster member exists on the DMGR.
-Some solutions to this are
-being thought about, but that's the current reality.

 Optionally, these variables can be declared on the DMGR.
-This will enable you
+This allow
-to set _relationships_ between the cluster member and the variable resource.
+setting relationships between the cluster member and the variable resource.
 However, this sacrifices some of the dynamic nature of the module.

 __Reference:__